 Blue light has the shortest wavelength and is also found to have the highest amount of energy.

-When a light has the high energy it can affect people.
+When there is high energy light it can affect people.

 It can mess up people’s sleep cycle and therefore, can result in insomnia or even sinus eye pain.